columnflow/columnflow/docs/user_guide/examples.md

 If the parameter is a boolean, the parameter can be set to ```True``` by only typing ```--param-bool```.
 If the parameter is a list, the values can be given as a comma-separated list (```--param2 foo,bar,baz```).

+(custom_law_config)=

 ## Custom law.cfg file for users without grid certificate (CMS specific)

 Users, who do not have a grid certificate, are not able to run jobs on the grid or store and fetch data from it.
 However, they can still run jobs locally.
 For this purpose, a custom law config file should be created in the analysis folder, which specifies a local dcache and the path to the nanoAODs for every required campaign, and set the output locations for the tasks to local.
 It is recommended to apply modifications on the config file in a new custom law config file and not directly in the default one.
-The custom config should inherit from the default config (as shown below) and can be modify as needed by adding or overloading fields.
+The custom config should inherit from the default config (as shown below) and can be modified as needed by adding or overloading fields.

-The costum config file should contain the following sections:
+The custom config file should contain the following sections:

 ```ini
 [core]